flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/charts.md

 ### FlyByWire SimBridge Required

-For accessing local files from the PC the FlyByWire SimBridge is required.
+For accessing local files from the PC, the FlyByWire SimBridge is required.
 This server is necessary as the sim itself does not allow access to arbitrary files on the PC.

 See our documentation on how to install and configure the [SimBridge](../../../simbridge/index.md).